naehrjack/ict302-3/content/posts/franzen-post.md

 - Users browsing with images disabled
 - Search engines better understand content

-Good alt text is clear, concise, and communicates the purpose of the image—not just what it looks like.
+Good alt text is clear, concise, and communicates the purpose of the image not just what it looks like.

 ---